The best decluttering methods – 84 tried-and-tested methods for even the least motivated among us

 For indecisive people

-For those of us who struggle making decisions – especially in high-pressure situations – these four decluttering methods can help to make letting go of stuff easier so you can avoid decluttering regret.
+For those of us who struggle making decisions – especially in high-pressure situations – these decluttering methods can help to make letting go of stuff easier so you can avoid decluttering regret.

 - The Outbox Decluttering Method – If you always keep items ‘just in case’, you might like an outbox.
-For this method, you keep a box somewhere tidy in your home and put items you are unsure about keeping.
-If you have not thought about the item or used the item in one month, then it is a good sign you can declutter it without regret.
+For this decluttering method, you keep a box somewhere tidy in your home and put items you are unsure about keeping.
+If you have not thought about the item or used the item in one month, then it is a good sign that you can declutter it without regret.

 - 90/90 Decluttering Rule – For this method, you ask if you have used an item in the last 90 days, or if you see yourself using the item in the next 90 days.
 If the answer is no, you can part with it.

-- 20/20 Decluttering Rule – For a more compact version of the 90/90 method, the 20/20 rule dictates that if you have an item you are unsure about, but it costs under $20 and you could replace it in under 20 minutes, you should declutter it.
+- 20/20 Decluttering Rule – For a more compact version of the 90/90 decluttering method, the 20/20 rule dictates that if you have an item you are unsure about, but it costs under $20 and you could replace it in under 20 minutes, you should declutter it.

 - Didn't Know Decluttering Method – If you suffer guilt about getting rid of stuff you spent money on, this is the one for you.
 The simple rule is: if you didn't know you had something, or forgot you had it, get rid of it.
-Using this one parameter for keeping or getting rid of items makes decluttering any drawer, storage box or space a breeze.
+Using this one parameter for keeping or getting rid of items makes decluttering any drawer, storage box, or space a breeze.

 Closet decluttering is a very specific type of decluttering that can leave a lot of people feeling down or overwhelmed.
-These two approaches are specifically designed to help you tackle your clothes without any of the dread.
+These approaches are specifically designed to help you tackle your clothes without any of the dread.

 - Capsule Decluttering Method – When you are struggling with clothes that you never wear, try this method.
 It dictates that you should only keep or buy a garment if it can be worn in at least three outfits to help keep your closet functional.